-Putt Count Putts Gained Per Putt Putts Gained Per Putt Deviation
+Putt Count Putts Gained per Putt Putts Gained per Putt Deviation

 First Putt 1,182,012 -0.00561 0.00018

 Follow-on Putts 752,185 0.01216 0.00010

 Difference 0.01777 0.00021

-Table 15: Comparison of putts gained per putt on first putt and follow-on putts.
+Table 16: Comparison of putts gained per putt on first putt and following putts.

-Although there is a significant difference in putts gained per putt for both cases (Table 14 and Table 15), the larger difference in the second case suggests that this may be the more significant effect.
+Although there is a significant difference in putts gained per putt for both cases (Table 15 and Table 16), the larger difference in the second case suggests that this may be the more significant effect.
 To tease out these two correlated effects, we perform an OLS regression to predict putts gained with an intercept term as well as indicators for first putts and birdie putts as independent variables, restricting the data to only putts for par or birdie.
-Table 16 summarizes the fitted parameters of this regression.
-Based on these parameters, the estimated difference between birdie and par putts is 0.0054 putts gained per putt or approximately 0.2425 strokes per tournament.
+Table 17 summarizes the fitted parameters of this regression.
+Based on these parameters, the estimated difference between birdie and par putts is 0.0054 putts gained per putt, or approximately 0.2425 strokes per tournament.
 This supports the conclusion that professional golfers behave differently with respect to putting for birdie or par, but suggests that the magnitude of the effect is much smaller than previously estimated.